You can charge GST at 0% for your supply of goods when you are certain that at the point of supply (based on the time of supply for exports) :

 Can I zero-rate the supply if the details of the goods shown on the export documents (e.g. export permit) do not match with the details shown on other documents (e.g. the invoice issued to my customer)?

-My overseas customer (Y) has appointed a local freight forwarder/handling agent (Z) to consolidate and export their goods.
-If I deliver my goods to Z for consolidation before exporting the goods to Y, can I zero-rate my supply when I invoice Y?
+My overseas customer (Y) has appointed a local freight forwarder (Z) to consolidate and export their goods.
+If I deliver my goods to Z for consolidation before exporting the goods to Y, can I zero-rate my supply to Y?

-I sell goods to an overseas person but the goods are delivered to a local person who is an employee of the overseas company.
-The goods will eventually be hand-carried out of Singapore.
-Do I have to charge GST on the sale of the goods?
+I sell goods to an overseas company but the goods are delivered to a local person (carrier) who is an employee of the overseas company.
+The goods will be hand-carried out of Singapore by the carrier.
+Can I zero-rate my supply to the overseas company?

-- GST: Guide on Hand-Carried Exports Scheme (PDF, 351KB) for hand-carried exports via Changi International Airport with effect from 1 April 2009; or
+- GST: Guide on Hand-Carried Exports Scheme (PDF, 351KB) for hand-carried exports via Changi International Airport.